Modernizing CompStat for the 21st century

 In the 90’s, “NYPD’s initial approach mapped crime statistics along with other indicators of problems, such as the locations of crime victims and gun arrests.”
 A lot has changed since then, including the amount of data available, the speed at which information evolves, and the breadth of responsibilities for police departments.
 Unfortunately, most legacy systems law enforcement departments deploy lack the technical capabilities to manage the speed and amount of data being collected today.
 Departments need real-time, dynamic data to formulate better, more creative policing strategies suited for the 21st century.

-Peregrine, a data integration platform for public safety, unlocks departments’ data for smarter decision-making and streamlined operations.
+Peregrine, a cloud-native data integration platform purpose-built on AWS for public safety, unlocks departments’ data for smarter decision-making and streamlined operations.
 Our technology, the smart default for public safety, was built with a deep understanding of how everyone within public safety agencies work and interact with data.
 This ensures CompStat data is incredibly granular and analyzed in real-time, enabling law enforcement officials at every level to better identify problems and craft more effective solutions.

 Timely and accurate information with CompStat